 - Other cancers, including a much more aggressive lymphoma (Richter's transformation)

 Chronic lymphocytic leukemia (CLL) is cancer of a type of white blood cells called lymphocytes.
 These cells are found in the bone marrow and other parts of the body.
 Bone marrow is the soft tissue in the center of bones that helps form all blood cells.

 CLL causes a slow increase in a certain type of white blood cells called B lymphocytes, or B cells.
 Cancer cells spread through the blood and bone marrow.
 CLL can also affect the lymph nodes or other organs such as the liver and spleen.
 CLL eventually can cause the bone marrow to lose its function.

-CLL usually affects older adults, especially those older than age 60.
-Persons under age 45 rarely get it.
+CLL usually affects older adults, especially those over age 60.
+People under age 45 rarely develop CLL.
 CLL is more common in whites than in other ethnic groups.
 It is more common in men than in women.
-Some persons with CLL have family members with the disease.
+Some people with CLL have family members with the disease.

 Symptoms usually develop slowly.
 CLL is often found by blood tests done in people for other reasons or who do not have any symptoms.

 Exams and Tests

 People with CLL usually have a high white blood cell count.